January 27, 1948 – Михаи́л Никола́евич Бары́шников:

 But, in a response to the violence targeting Russian LGBTQ citizens and legislation there banning gay “propaganda”, Baryshnikov publicly stated:

 “Any discrimination and persecution of gay people is unacceptable.
-My life has been immensely enriched by gay mentors, colleagues, and friends” and said equal treatment is a basic human right.
+My life has been immensely enriched by gay mentors, colleagues, and friends.
+Equal treatment is a basic human right.
 It is sad that we still have to even speak about this in the 21st century.”

 Here is my Baryshnikov anecdote: I was working at The Metropolitan Opera House in the spring of 1977, and American Ballet Theatre was in the house.
 For about 10 days, I would take my lunch to the back row of the top balcony and watch the company rehearse.
 Even from that distance, I could feel the electricity emanating from the new Russian dancer.
 One afternoon, I found him studying one of the magnificent Marc Chagall tapestries in the lobby, and because I am fearless, I walked up to him, said: “Excuse me, but I wanted to say that I have friends who worked on The Turning Point, and they declare that you will absolutely receive an Academy Award nomination.”
 The 5-foot 6-inch handsome Russian looked right through me and swiftly, gracefully moved away.
 He did not suggest we go enjoy some vodka together, my original plan.